0xPikapool/website/docs/builders/overview.md

 Your auction can be integrated with Pikapool in 2 easy steps:

-1. Grant the Pikapool SettlementContract a Minter role
+1. Add the Pikapatible plugin to your ERC721A NFT contract with [just 3 lines of code](smart-contracts/Pikapatible.md)

-2. Use the Pikapool SDK on your website for signing and submitting meta-transactions
+2. Use the [Pikapool SDK](typescript-sdk.md) on your website for signing and submitting meta-transactions